potatozerg/EvolentHealth/README.md

 npm start
 ```

+to start the server

-And open localhost:3000 to see my work
+Open localhost:3000 to see the application

-If you are using 3000, simply open server.js and change it to an unused port
+If you are using 3000, simply open [server.js](https://github.com/potatozerg/EvolentHealth/blob/master/server.js) and change it to an unused port

 ```
 npm test